 The Sure Grip Sure-Switch is a four-button secondary feature control switch for your car, truck, van, or SUV that attaches to the handle of your mechanical driving hand controls.
 It controls various secondary driving functions while your hands remain in contact with your primary driving controls.

-The Sure-Grip BB-8 is another Bluetooth, programmable spinner knob that controls your vehicle’s secondary functions.
+The Sure-Grip BB-8 is another Bluetooth, programmable steering wheel spinner knob that controls your vehicle’s secondary functions.
 BB-8 is fully customizable, using one to four rocker switches on the front and side of the knob.

 The Sure-Grip RF Mini is available in various sizes with variable button layouts.
-It works like a traditional spinner knob while providing users with switches to operate their vehicle’s secondary functions.
+It works like a traditional steering wheel spinner knob while providing users with switches to operate their vehicle’s secondary functions.
 It is fully customizable and ergonomically designed for easy use.

 The Sure-Grip Remote Button is exactly as it sounds.
 This adaptive switch uses colorful 1-inch buttons to operate your vehicle’s secondary functions.
 The number of buttons and layout are customizable to your needs.
 The system operates using your vehicle’s Bluetooth system.